signalapp/ContactDiscoveryService-Icelake/c/README.md

 make all # or make docker_all
 ```

-By default, encalve binaries will be built with a small-memory-footprint, test configuration.
+By default, enclave binaries will be built with a small-memory-footprint, test configuration.
 To build a full-scale version that uses up to 120 GiB of memory, use:

 ```
 make CONFIG=cds.conf install